plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 ### How to track external link clicks

+Outbound links play a significant role on the open web, but how do you track clicks on outbound links using your WordPress analytics?
+Plausible Analytics plugin can help you automate external link click tracking on your WordPress site..

 Outbound link clicks won’t show up automatically in your Plausible dashboard.
 You’ll have to configure the goal for them to show up.
+Here's how:

 * To configure a goal, go to your website’s settings in your Plausible Analytics account and visit the "Goals" section.
 * You should see a prompt to add a goal.
 Click on the "+ Add goal" button to go to the goal creation form.